learning-unlimited/ESP-Website/docs/admin/releases/04/README.rst

 Check Availability Page
 ~~~~~~~~~~~~~~~~~~~~~~~

+If you add the "Check Teacher Availability" module for your program, the
-The page at /manage/[program url]/check_availability allows you to see a
+page at /manage/[program url]/check_availability will allow you to see a
 teacher's availability for that program.
 It shows all of the program's
 timeslots in order, and colors each one based on the teacher's status.
 Gray
 indicates unavailable, blue indicates available, black indicates available and